cozy/cozy-setup/README.md

 Once installation done, you can access to https://IP:80 to create your cozy main account.

-For Vagrant user, uncomment this line in the Vagrantfile and reload the vm.

-> config.vm.network :hostonly, "192.168.33.10"

-> vagrant reload

-You can launch functional test too (see README file located in test directory).
+You can launch automatic test too (see README file located in test directory).

-# Issues on 20 june.

-The Postfix (mail server) configuration is set to mycozycloud.com .
-Right now Cozy has just mail sending capabilities.
-So you don't need a perfect configuration.
-Mails are only required to notify you what to do when you need to reset your password.

-Redis conf is the default one.

 # About Cozy